EmiDaDuck/Creatures-of-Sonaria-Value-Fetcher/readme.md

   - Price Stability (e.g., `STABLE`).
 - **Animated Background**: Displays moving particles that connect dynamically to create a visually pleasing animation.
 - **Intuitive Interface**: Simple input and output sections for quick access to creature data.
+- **Trading Tips**: Provides tips based on the combined demand and stability to help users make trading decisions.

 ## Installation